AhmedSamirScience/Image_loading_android_libraries_glide_coil_picasso/README.md

 Lastly, Glide is faster if you're looking for a very good performance, at least in this case.
 ***
 ## Code Implmentation:
+I've implemented simple code to demonstrate the capabilities of the Coil and Glide libraries as well as I can.
+I've built two screens for each image loader library one for Coil and one for Glide.
+After doing the code, I noticed that Coil library is more supported for loading images than Glide library.
+But as we discussed, Glide is faster than Coil.
+You will find everything you need to deploy a Coil or Glide library from dependencies to Kotlin code.

 <p href="url"  align="center" ><img src="https://github.com/AhmedSamirScience/Image_loading_android_libraries_glide_coil_picasso/blob/master/gif1.gif" height="600" width="300" ></p>